 - 1 behind the scenes tour

 Tips & Tools:

 Please note that we have links in our blog posts.
 Most are just direct links to the hotels, sites or restaurants that we visited.
 We do not receive any compensation for these, we inserted them here for your convenience!
-For the Amazon product links, we get a small (and I mean a very small) bit of commission when you use our links, and we greatly appreciate you doing so.
+For the Amazon product links, we get a small bit of commission when you use our links, and we greatly appreciate you doing so.
 It comes nowhere near to offsetting our expense for hosting and such, so we deeply appreciate the click.
 We ONLY recommend products we personally use.
 Thank you.